 Floors including sub-floors

 Repair category 1

-Notes Some uneven/off level flooring was noted under foot.
-Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+One or two loose/squeaky boards were, however, evident underfoot.